slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - É por isso que não tenho patrão, para não me cortarem a criatividade. -- Cesar Borja -->

-> *'He who works with his hands is a laborer.
+> *"He who works with his hands is a laborer.
 He who works with his hands and his head is a craftsman.
-He who works with his hands and his head and his heart is an artist.' -- St. Francis of Assisi*
+He who works with his hands and his head and his heart is an artist."
+-- St. Francis of Assisi*

 Trial most but only hire likable persons that «get shit done».